The Sustainable Energy Revolution

 However, EnergyX doesn’t just want to be a one trick pony.
 What some readers may not be aware of, is that the underlying technology behind LiTAS™ is a nanotechnology capable of much more.
 When computers where invented and the first thing a computer chip could process was a Microsoft Word Document, they didn’t know that Excel, PowerPoint, Outlook and Explorer were on the way.
 The nanotechnology is a new class of materials called Metal Organic Frameworks that will dramatically impact the energy sector far beyond just the production of lithium.
 The computer chip was a platform; metal organic frameworks are platforms too.

 We are already planning extension uses for this nanotechnology for production of other important natural resources.
-We can clean contaminated water supplies in India, we can extract lithium from produced water in Texas, and we can extract other rare earth metals and natural resources from water streams around the world.
+Technology is expected to support cleaning contaminated water supplies in India, extract lithium from produced water in Texas, and extract other rare earth metals and natural resources from water streams around the world.
 Metal Organic Frameworks have tunable pore sizes and create electrochemical magnetic fields to induce conductivity and transport as well.
 We are also developing longer lasting and more efficient batteries.

 Can an Electric Vehicle Battery Last 1000 Miles?